 — Matsu Bashō, Jane Hirshfield, The Heart of Haiku

-If your haiku poem is about something that has happened in your past, if you are remembering a snowfall from last winter, then sit in a quiet spot and go to the memory.
-Remember the snow.
+If your haiku poem is about something that has happened in your past, if you are remembering a snowfall from last winter, then sit in a quiet spot and go to the memory in your mind.

 Use all of your senses.
 Think of what you heard, felt, tasted, smelled and saw.
-Let us live the moment with you.
+Let us live the moment with you through distinct images.

 If your haiku is about a blade of grass, as Bashō said, go to the grass.
 Yes, that's right.
 Go outside right now and lay down in the grass and let the single blade of grass speak through you.
 Study the grass.

 If you are writing about a warm cat, go to the cat and study the cat.
 Study the sink full of dirty dishes while you wash them.
 To learn about snow go to the snow.